Omni-Being/Python-Clocks/README.md

 # Python-Clocks
-Just a Clock &amp; Stopwatch in Python.
+Just a Clock &amp; a Stopwatch in Python.